Play by Ear

 Hearing sounds in detail and being able to sing (or mentally sing) and, by extension, play them accurately, without resorting to trial and error.

 Subtly.
-Keyboard harmony is the skill of harmonising melodies from scratch in your head.
+Harmonising is adding bass lines/chords/accompaniments to melodies from scratch in your head without copying from a recording.
 Ideally, this would stem from lots of experience of playing by ear.

-The alternative is to memorise theory (i. e. where Chord V or Chord II 'ought' to go) which is arguably less invigorating, flowing and expressive a process.
+Some memorise theory (i. e. where particular chords 'ought' to go) which is arguably a less invigorating, expressive process than truly playing by ear.

-This course focuses on hearing recorded sounds and reproducing them, which is an ideal (arguably necessary) precursor for harmonising out of the blue.
+This course focuses on hearing recorded sounds and reproducing them, which is an ideal (arguably necessary) precursor for harmonising out of your head.

 Why is playing by ear helpful for memorising?